CPPG faculty have primary research interests in plant genome editing.

 Full members who have not participated regularly may be asked to either switch to Associate status or relinquish their membership.

-• The Director reports to the Dean of CBS.
+• The Director reports to the Dean of the College of Biological Sciences..

 • The Director will work with faculty members to develop yearly plans for Center activities.